hamish2014/FreeCAD_drawing_dimensioning/README.md

 Tested with 015.4415 Development Snapshot on a Windows 7 64bit-System (thanks BPLRFE )

-  $ download the git repository as ZIP
+  * download the git repository as ZIP

-  $ dssuming FreeCAD is installed in "C:\PortableApps\FreeCAD 0_15",  go to "C:\PortableApps\FreeCAD 0_15\Mod" within Windows Explorer
+  * assuming FreeCAD is installed in "C:\PortableApps\FreeCAD 0_15",  go to "C:\PortableApps\FreeCAD 0_15\Mod" within Windows Explorer

-  $ create new directory named "DrawingDimensioning"
+  * create new directory named "DrawingDimensioning"

-  $ unzip downloaded repository in "C:\PortableApps\FreeCAD 0_15\Mod\DrawingDimensioning"
+  * $ unzip downloaded repository in "C:\PortableApps\FreeCAD 0_15\Mod\DrawingDimensioning"

 FreeCAD you will now have a new workbench-entry called "DrawingDimensioning".

-*Pyside and Numpy are integrated in the dev-Snapshots 0.15, so these Python packages do not need to be installed individually*
+*Pyside and Numpy are integrated in the FreeCAD dev-Snapshots 0.15, so these Python packages do not need to be installed individually*

 Setting your dimensioning preferences
 -----------------------------------

 Unit preferences are taken from the General unit preferences (excluding number of decimal places!).
-From inside FreeCAD, edit -> preferences -> general -> units
+To set unit preferences goto edit -> preferences -> general -> units

-To setup your desired dimensioning style
+To set up your desired dimensioning style
   1. open FreeCAD
   2. switch to the Drawing dimensioning workbench
   3. edit -> preferences -> drawing dimensioning